-A nomadic couple is beckoned home from a dream post in Europe by the alluring hills and vast blue skies of Eumundi, on Queensland's Sunshine Coast
+A couple is beckoned home from a dream post in Europe by the hills and blue skies of Eumundi, on Queensland's Sunshine Coast

 Melissa and Andrew Kidd were roughly 16,000 kilometres apart when something life-changing popped into their respective inboxes.
 “Melissa and I emailed the same land to each other,” Andrew explains.
 “She’d returned to Australia a few months before me, while I finished an assignment in Frankfurt.
 While apart, we’d share property ideas.
 I was excited to see it as soon as I got off the plane.”

 An unbelievable coincidence or a sign from somewhere beyond, no matter how you look at it, it seemed it was meant to be.
 “We loved the area and had lived around here in our teenage years,” Melissa says.
 “So we couldn’t believe it when this block of land came up for sale.”
 It seemed to tick all their boxes — rural, close to the beaches of nearby Noosa and Peregian, and not too far from the Bruce Highway for Andrew’s commute to a new role in Brisbane.
 But the fairy-tale start to their search for a place to call home didn’t last.
 “My excitement turned at first sight,” Andrew says.
 “The block was being sold by a couple based in South Africa and had been left untouched for nearly 10 years.
 It was covered in lantana, wild tobacco and other noxious weeds and resembled a jungle in parts.
 Fences were in disrepair and there was no obvious place for a house because of the elevation.
 I think others had seen too many problems and walked away.
 We nearly did the same.”